-We admit eight Geography students each year.
+We admit six Geography students each year, rising to eight for 2019 entry onwards.

 The first year course is self-contained and leads to the University (Preliminary) examination at the end of the year.
 All students study Earth Systems Processes, Human Geography, Geographical Controversies and Geographical Techniques.
-First year students are introduced to the key elements of geographical skills through lecture and classroom teaching in Earth Observation, Quantitative Methods, and Qualitative Techniques, developed further through field exercises on a field trip to Dorset in the early part of the first term and also in the Oxford region later in the year.
+First year students are introduced to the key elements of geographical skills through lecture and classroom teaching in Earth Observation, Quantitative Methods, and Qualitative Techniques, developed further through field exercises in the Oxford region.

-In the second and third years of the course, leading to the Final University Examination, students take the Geographical Thought course and choose two foundational courses from Space, Place and Society, Earth System Dynamics, and Environmental Geography.
-Students then choose three optional courses from, for example, African Societies, Biogeography, Climate Variability and Change, Desert Landscapes and Dynamics, Geographies of Finance, Climate Change Impacts and Adaptation, Cultural Spaces, Conservation and Management, European Integration, Complexity, Spaces of Politics, Geographies of Nature, Geopolitics, and Transport and Mobilities.
-All students attend a week-long overseas field course in the second year (currently to Tenerife or Berlin) linked to their foundational choices, and advanced techniques workshops in preparation for the 12,000 word final year independent dissertation.
+In the second and third years of the course, leading to the Final University Examination, students take the Geographical Research course and choose two foundational courses from Space, Place and Society, Earth System Dynamics, and Environmental Geography.
+Students then choose three optional courses from, for example, African Societies, Biogeography, Climate Variability and Change, Desert Landscapes and Dynamics, Geographies of Finance, Climate Change Impacts and Adaptation, Cultural Spaces, Conservation and Management, European Integration, Complexity, Contemporary India, Spaces of Politics, Geographies of Nature, Geopolitics, and Transport and Mobilities.
+All students attend a week-long overseas field course in the second year linked to their foundational choices, and advanced techniques workshops in preparation for the 12,000 word final year independent dissertation.
 The course provides breadth and depth in its exploration of key environmental and geographical issues, and it allows ample opportunity for students to specialise in particular topics and pursue themes of specific interest.

-The College tutors for Geography are Professor Giles Wiggs, Dr Sneha Krishnan and Dr Fiona Ferbrache.
-They are committed geographers and enthusiastic tutors.
+The College tutors for Geography are Professor Giles Wiggs and Dr Fiona Ferbrache.
+Both are committed geographers and enthusiastic tutors.
 Giles is a desert geomorphologist specialising in the physical processes controlling aeolian sediment transport and landform dynamics with implications for climate change and environmental degradation.
-Sneha researches gender, youth and urban life in India.
 Fiona researches political and social geographies of mobility and migration in the European Union.